ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 ```
 Values of type `character` carry the same data as inhabitants of this product: `string * int * string * character_class * character_alignment * int`.

-Access to the fields is done using the dot notation.
-Here is an example:
+Access the fields by using the dot notation, as shown:
 ```ocaml
 # let ghorghor_bey = {
     name = "Ghôrghôr Bey";